 Many musicians reach a point in their career where they start to ask themselves, “Should I invest more time and energy or pull back?
 Can I make this into a career?
 How can I make money with music?”

-The road to success is different for everyone: whether you’re just starting out on your musical adventure or you’ve been playing in a band for 10 plus years, we’re here to help you start thinking of your band as a business and loan to a small business funding for its success.
+The road to success is different for everyone: whether you’re just starting out on your musical adventure or you’ve been playing in a band for 10 plus years, we’re here to help you start thinking of your band as a business.

 Pro-Tip 1: Divide and Conquer